ikremniou/7z-assembly/readme.md

 I have defined the `STDAPI_LIB` as `as` to make them exported from the library.
 I am using the cmake `GENERATE_EXPORT_HEADER` function to define the `LIB_EXPORT` macro.

+### How to compile 7-zip components

+During my work on this documentation I compiled the File Manager to be able to see call stack and to debug the plugin system.
+This guide will allow you to compile any components you want to explore.

+1. Navigate to the `CPP` folder and find `Build.mak`.
+This is base make file that is referenced by the other components.
+Open it.
+2. Find `CFLAGS = $(CFLAGS) -nologo` ... line.
+Add `/Zi` compiler flag at the end (It instructs compiler to create a symbols file).
+4. Find `LFLAGS = $(LFLAGS) -nologo -OPT:REF -OPT:ICF -INCREMENTAL:NO` and add `/DEBUG` is linker flag.
+5. Find `CFLAGS_O1`, `CFLAGS_O2`, and disable optimization flags `-Ox` with `-Od`
+6. Go to any component you want to compile.
+For example `CPP\7zip\UI\FileManager\`, open Visual Studio console there and type `nmake`.
+Should work without parameters.
+7. Build process will create `x64` folder.
+Open it and find required component.
+Copy it to installed 7-zip version.
+Done.

 ## Understanding the 7-zip plugin system
 ### Introduction

-In this documentation we will examine the **23.01** version of the 7-Zip plugin system.
+In this documentation we will examine the **23.01** version of the 7-Zip plugin system used in File Manager.
 It may not work with the older versions.
 So if you would like develop the plugins for the older versions you will not find the solution in this repository.

 Once we have all of the declarations in place we can create a mock definitions for the required API.
 In scope of my research I used the CMake install command to install the plugin `.dll` to the `Formats` directory on the 7-zip root.
 At the same time I used the VSCode launch configuration to launch the the **7-Zip File Manager** to debug and test the sample plugins:
 ```json